-Ensure that the LOX and rich liquid adsorbers (if available) have just been regenerated.
-Drain the first liquid (approximately 20% to 30% of normal operating level) after producing it in the sump of the reboiler.
+Ensure that the LOX and rich liquid adsorbers (if available) have been regenerated prior to start up.

+For REVEX plants drain the first liquid (approximately 20% to 30% of normal operating level) after producing it in the sump of the reboiler.